 Many airlines make the trip down to Mexico City, but it’s important to check their rules before booking a flight.
 Airlines have different regulations, no matter the route.

-For example, Volaris, a budget airline with flights to/from Mexico City, does not allow brachiocephalic breeds (flat nosed dogs) in the cabin, even if the dog is an ESA.
-They were automatically off the table for us (Boogie is a pug after all).
+For example, Volaris, a budget airline with flights to/from Mexico City, does not allow brachiocephalic breeds (flat nosed dogs) to fly in cabin.
+They are automatically off the table for us when we’re flying with Boogie, our pug.

-We’ve flown with the dogs on AA many times before, and have always had great experiences with them.
 If you find an airline you like, stick with them!
 It helps to have a track record of successful flights with a company under your belt, to pull up in case you get an unfriendly gate agent or have any other issues.
-Plus, the layover wasn’t long, and it was at the Dallas/Fort Worth airport, a very dog-friendly airport with great pet relief areas.

 Next, check the carrier requirements for flying in cabin.
 Be sure your pet’s bag fits requirements and will be accepted on the air craft.